Asian shares mixed as earnings fail to inspire before Fed

 “While we do not expect much price action due to the Fed decision, Biden’s remarks could continue to suggest more incoming supply, bear steepening the (Treasury yield) curve.”

-Some investors were also reluctant to move before earnings from heavyweights Apple Inc (AAPL.O), Facebook Inc (FB.O), and Amazon.com Inc (AMZN.O) due later this week.
+Some investors were also reluctant to move before earnings from heavyweights Apple Inc, Facebook Inc, and Amazon.com Inc due later this week.

 An improving U.S. economy, rising coronavirus vaccination rates, and expectations for big fiscal spending are causing more investors to question when the Fed will start slowing its bond purchases and how much inflation policymakers will tolerate.